1978 Italian Grand Prix: Death of Ronnie Peterson

-At the hospital, Peterson's X-rays showed he had a total of twenty seven fractures in both legs according to the newly appointed Formula One doctor Sid Watkins in his 1996 autobiography Life at the Limit.
-After discussion with him, Peterson was sent to intensive care so that the surgeons could operate to stabilize the bones.
+Peterson was admitted to the Niguarda hospital following his first-lap crash.
+At the hospital, Peterson's X-rays showed he had 27 fractures in both legs, according to the newly appointed Formula One doctor Sid Watkins in his 1996 autobiography Life at the Limit.
+It was decided that Peterson was sent to intensive care so that the surgeons could operate to stabilise the bones.
 Peterson's parents, May Britt and Bengt Peterson, were watching live on TV and knew he was involved in the lap-one incident.
 They were contacted in their home in Örebro, Sweden by Peterson's manager, Staffan Svenby, who was in Monza.
-Ronnie's wife Barbro was in Monaco and she was contacted by Team Lotus boss Colin Chapman an hour after the crash.
+Ronnie's wife Barbro was in Monaco; she was contacted by Team Lotus boss Colin Chapman an hour after the crash.

-Once Peterson arrived at Niguarda hospital, Svenby was consulted by the doctors on how Peterson should be operated on and then phoned Watkins, three Swedish doctors and other Italian doctors for advice.
-There was some level of dispute between the doctors regarding whether all fractures should be immediately fixed or not.
-Even Peterson, who was conscious at that point, was presented with the options they had to choose from.
-Option one was to stay at the hospital in Milan or fly to another hospital where they had experience treating complicated fractures from alpine skiing accidents in countries like Austria, Switzerland, Sweden or England; option two was to wait for an operation, risking a worse result and maybe possibly amputation; and option three was to operate on the bones at once and risk bone marrow embolism.
-After the consultations, Svenby decided that Peterson was to stay in the Niguarda hospital and that he was to be operated on at once with the operation starting after 9:00pm.
-It lasted two and a half hours and was completed without issue.
+Once Peterson arrived at Niguarda hospital, Svenby was consulted by the doctors on how Peterson should be operated on and phoned Watkins, three Swedish doctors and other Italian doctors for advice.
+Disputes were raised regarding Peterson's treatment; the doctors would present him with three options.
+Peterson could either stay at the hospital in Milan or fly to another hospital where they had experience treating complicated fractures from alpine skiing accidents in countries like Austria, Switzerland, Sweden or England, wait for an operation, risking a worse result and potentially amputation, or operate on the bones at once and risk bone marrow embolism.
+Svenby decided Peterson would stay in the Niguarda hospital for operation, which was completed without any issue.
 Over the phone, professor Watkins reassured Barbro that he thought that Peterson would recover, with plans being made for her to get to Milan in the morning.
-Bernie Ecclestone, who was flying his private jet, got permission to land in the dark at Nice Côte d'Azur Airport.
-It was past midnight, so Chapman and Andretti decide to go back to Villa d'Este in Como where they were staying during the race weekend.
-Svenby arranged a hotel room for himself and Sid Watkins near the hospital due to them both checking out from their regular hotels in the morning.
+By midnight the following day, Chapman and Andretti returned to their hotel in Como, while Svenby and Watkins booked a hotel near the hospital as they had already checked out from their regular hotels the morning prior.